 - Plumbing New Class 10a Building, including Fast-track equivalent applications.

-Only virtual inspections that achieve a pass will count towards the discount.
+Failed virtual inspections will not count towards the discount.

 The discount will be applied to the inspection fees paid at lodgement following the issue of a final inspection certificate.

 For further information on virtual inspections, see plumbing inspections and as-constructed plans.